kristinemlarson/gnssrefl/README.md

 **What if you are providing the RINEX files and you don't want the code to search for the files online?** <code>-nolook True</code>

+**What if you are have high-rate (e.g. 1 second) RINEX files, but you want (e.g.) 5 second data?**  <code>-dec 5 </code>

 **What if you want to use high-rate data?**  <code>-rate high</code>

-If you invoke this, it currently only looks at the UNAVCO, GA, or NRCAN archives.
+If you invoke this flag, it currently only looks at the UNAVCO, GA, or NRCAN archives.
 Please beware - it takes a long time to download a highrate GNSS RINEX file (even when it is compressed).
 And it also takes a long time to compute orbits for it.
-For high-rate data, you should never use the python translation option.
+For high-rate data, you should **never** use the python translation option.

 **Output SNR file format**